jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-artifactory.md

 jf dotnet restore
 ```

-**Example 3**
+##### Example 3

 Run dotnet restore for the solution at the current directory, while resolving the NuGet dependencies from the pre-configured Artifactory repository.

-In addition, record the build-info as part of build **my-build-name/1**.
-The build-info can later be published to Artifactory using the [build-publish](https://jfrog.com/help/r/jfrog-cli/publishing-build-info) command:

 ```
 jf dotnet restore --build-name=my-build-name --build-number=1
 ```

+In addition, record the build-info as part of build **my-build-name/1**.
+The build-info can later be published to Artifactory using the [build-publish](https://jfrog.com/help/r/jfrog-cli/publishing-build-info) command.

 ### Packaging and Publishing Terraform Modules